Mriyazat/med-ai/README.md

-# Guelph Medical AI Lab Website
+# AI-Driven Medical Imaging & Diagnostics Lab Website

-Official website for the Guelph Medical AI Lab at the University of Guelph.
+Official website for the AI-Driven Medical Imaging & Diagnostics Lab at the University of Guelph.

 ## About

-This Jekyll-powered website showcases the research, publications, team members, and news from the Guelph Medical AI Lab.
+This Jekyll-powered website showcases the research, publications, team members, and news from the AI-Driven Medical Imaging & Diagnostics Lab.

 ## Structure